dpanjali/dpanjali/README.md

 💼 My background combines business operations, data analysis and supply chain analytics.
 I use Power BI, SQL, Python and Excel to explore trends, solve real-world problems and communicate the **“so what?”** behind the numbers.

-🚀 Most recently, I developed an end-to-end import dependency and supply chain risk dashboard for an MBIE industry project, analysing New Zealand’s trade patterns and supplier concentration.
+🚀 Most recently, I developed an end-to-end import dependency and supply chain risk dashboard as part of an industry project involving MBIE, analysing New Zealand trade patterns and supplier concentration.

 ---